prcleary/deef/README.md

-`deef` is a data extractor for electronic forms, compatible with Microsoft Word files with name ending `.docx`, i.e. compatible with Microsoft Office 2007 and later.
+`deef` is a data extractor for electronic forms, compatible with Microsoft Word files with name ending `.docx` and/or `.docm`, i.e. compatible with Microsoft Office 2007 and later.

 It is a work in progress.
 Please log any issues in this project.
 For any other queries drop [me](mailto:paul.cleary@phe.gov.uk?Subject=deef) an email.

-It allows you to load and extract form field data from a batch of `.docx` files which contain certain *legacy* electronic form fields:
+It allows you to load and extract form field data from a batch of `.docx` and/or `.docm` files which contain certain *legacy* electronic form fields:

 - Text Form Fields